miramastoras/bmeb_bootcamp_2023/Git_tutorial.md

 We are going to be working on this repository https://github.com/hloucks/BootcampGitTutorial where we will clone the repo, create a new branch, then push our changes on the new branch.

+Before you can push to this repo you will need to accept my invitation to join the repo.
+Check your notifications on github and accept the invitation to edit the BootcampGitTutorial repo.

 ```
 gh repo clone hloucks/BootcampGitTutorial